evert/evert.github.com/_posts/2021/2021-05-05-jwt-the-default.md

 Except 1, the quality of these highly upvoted posts was extremely low, the authors were not qualified to write about this and can potentially cause real-world harm.
-What personally bothered me was the authorative voice they all had.
+What personally bothered me was the authorative voice they all had (much like this article, _whoops_).

 The list of articles is available on request, I don't want to publicly shame what are likely exitable new devs.

 This super unscientific experiment with a small sample size at least confirmed my bias that JWT is difficult to secure.

 On JWT and scale
 ----------------